 Who Wears Scleral Lenses?

-The Practice Name Scleral Lens and Keratoconus Center, Providing Scleral Lenses for Patients From New York
+Scleral Lenses & Keratoconus Center At Diamond Vision, Providing Scleral Lenses for Patients From Long Island, New York

 Scleral lenses are traditionally used for patients with keratoconus and vision correction after eye surgery, but today, eye doctors utilize modern scleral lenses to treat many other eye conditions and disorders.
 Many of Dr. Shane Galan‘s patients who were previously unable to wear contact lenses or struggled with prescription eyeglasses can now experience comfortable, superior vision through scleral lenses.